fractal161/rollTool/README.md

 # Roll Tool
 A NES ROM that shows inputs with extremely high precision, targeted towards high level competitors in NES Tetris.
 Created using the wonderful NESFab.

-Using the MMC3's scanline counter, this ROM polls the controller 16 times each frame[^1], for a resulting poll rate of around `16*60.0988Hz=961.5808Hz`, which rivals the `1000Hz` rate you might get from a USB adapter.
+Using the MMC3's scanline counter, this ROM polls the controller 16 times each frame, for a resulting poll rate of around `16*60.0988Hz=961.5808Hz`, which rivals the `1000Hz` rate you might get from a USB adapter.

-[^1]: Technically 32, since two polls in succession are used as a primitive debouncing mechanic.

 ## Build Process
 This ROM is built using NESFab 0.6, which can be found [here](https://github.com/pubby/nesfab/releases/tag/v0.6).
 Future versions may still work, but no guarantees are made.